 Who Is Ashton Kutcher?

-Actor Ashton Kutcher was born on February 7, 1978, in Cedar Rapids, Iowa.
-After an early modeling career, he rose to fame in the late 1990s as Michael Kelso on the retro sitcom That '70s Show.
+After an early modeling career, Ashton Kutcher rose to fame in the late 1990s as Michael Kelso on the sitcom That '70s Show.
 Kutcher followed by creating MTV's hit reality show Punk'd and went on to headline films like Dude, Where's My Car?, The Butterfly Effect, No Strings Attached and Jobs.
-He returned to sitcoms in 2011 with Two and a Half Men, and began starring in the Netflix series The Ranch in 2016.
+He returned to sitcoms in 2011 with Two and a Half Men and began starring in the TV series The Ranch in 2016.

 Born Christopher Ashton Kutcher on February 7, 1978, in Cedar Rapids, Iowa, Ashton Kutcher started out as a model, later becoming a popular actor and successful producer.
 He was born minutes ahead of his fraternal twin brother, Michael, to factory workers Larry and Diane Kutcher.